suyn1314/SDQQ2022FF/README.md

 As shown above, the AABB of a shape surrounds the shape itself and is not rotated no matter what a shape look like.
 An AABB is made by two coordinates, the upper right and the lower left ones.
 The x and y of the upper right coordinate are the the maximum x/y of all vertices of the shape; the lower left, the minimum.
 For `CompoundShape`, its AABB encloses all AABBs it contains.

-To do the collision detection, comparing few shapes is easy; however, if there are many shapes, comparing each by each is not a good strategy.
-Instead of doing so, we first compose shapes to be a single tree: the adjacent shapes are grouped together using `CompoundShape`, and these compound shapes are grouped again until there is only one compound shape as the tree root.
-This tree is also called *AABB-tree*.
-Then, whenever there is a shape that needs to be detected, we put this shape into the tree to do the comparison layer by layer.
-The shape only goes through the branches that have collided with it.
-If a compound shape does not collide with it, it will not compare with the shapes in that compound shape.
-In this way, the number of comparisons can be greatly reduced.
+This assignment asks you to identify the shapes that collide with a target shape.
+The shapes are grouped in a tree structure using `CompoundShape`, which is also called *AABB-tree*, and the target shape is put into the tree to do the collision detection.
+Taking the advantage of the tree structure, the target shape should be compared with the shapes in tree layer by layer.
+The shape only goes through the branches that have collided with it, meaning that if a compound shape does not collide with it, it will not compare with the shapes in that compound shape.

-Collision detection is new to the `Shape` family but does not belong to the nature of shape, so we do not implement collision detection on `Shape` directly.
-Instead, we use `Visitor pattern` to implement the process described above in a `Visitor` called `CollisionDetector`.
-Each shape will be *visited* to produce their corresponding AABBs and to compare with the AABB of the shape put in.
+We will implement the process described above by using the `Visitor` and `Abstract Factory` patterns.
+The detection process is implemented in a visitor called `CollisionDetector`, in which each shape will be *visited* to produce their corresponding AABBs and to compare with the AABB of the shape put in.
 The collided shapes will be stored in a list in the visitor.
-In addition, to traverse an AABB tree, we need to implement a new iterator: *ListCompoundIterator*, which only returns the child shapes of a compound shape but not the grandchild shapes.
-We will use `Factory pattern` to bring this new iterator on `Shape` along with other existing iterators.
+We implement the detection process in `Visitor` not in `Shape` because collision detection does not belong to the nature of shape.
+In addition, to traverse the AABB tree, we need to implement a new iterator: *ListCompoundIterator*, which only returns the child shapes of a compound shape but not the grandchild shapes.
+We will use the `Abstract Factory` pattern to bring this new iterator on `Shape` along with other existing iterators.

-This assignment asks you to implement the `Visitor pattern` to carry out the detection process and the `Factory pattern` to bring in a new iterator that only returns the child shapes of a compound shape.
+This assignment asks you to implement the `Visitor` pattern to carry out the detection process and the `Abstract Factory` pattern to bring in a new iterator that only returns the child shapes of a compound shape.

 ### File structure